jmike/naomi-docs/query.md

 ### <a name="projection" href="#projection">#</a>Projection

-The projection expression limits the keys returned from a query operation by specifying inclusion and exclusion of fields.
+The Projection expression limits the keys returned from a query.

 ##### Accepted Values